markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x13 - THE TERRIBLE SECRET OF SPACE

+The retraces the path of the Juggernaut and has a grim realization.

+The Chigru are greatful but begin behaving strangely with both words and actions.

+Sigmund figures out how the cloak works and the USC begins the lay the hull for a new class of ships.

 ### EPISODE 02x12 - A STORM IS COMING

 The discovery of the Juggernaut tiggers the USC protocols for an Extinction Level Event.